Skip to Content

 2. Workload assignments include workload for teaching and instruction; research, scholarly, and creative activity; and appointed positions.
 Workload adjustments provide a mechanism to document temporary recognition of additional duties and expectations for instruction, scholarly and creative activities, and service or administrative assignments.

-3. There may be times when exceptional circumstances require a faculty member to carry a teaching (organized course) workload that is clearly beyond the normal expectations.
+3. * There may be times when exceptional circumstances require a faculty member to carry a teaching (organized course) workload that is clearly beyond the normal expectations.
 Under these conditions, the faculty member should receive compensation or reimbursable teaching workload credits.
 Compensation for teaching overloads is typically based on the standard per-course flat fee rate for the course or department in which the course is taught.
-Reimbursable teaching workload credits must be returned to the faculty member who earned them with a commensurate amount of release time during a long semester within two years from when the credit was earned.
-Due to Southern Association for Colleges and Schools Commission on Colleges (SACSCOC) accreditation standards and budget impact, reimbursable teaching workload credits and paid overloads must be requested by the chair or director and approved prior to census date of the semester by the appropriate dean and the associate provost.
+Reimbursable teaching workload credits (max of 6 credits per semester) may be returned to the faculty member who earned them with a commensurate amount of release time during a long semester within two years from when the credit was earned.
+Due to Southern Association for Colleges and Schools Commission on Colleges (SACSCOC) accreditation standards and budget impact, reimbursable teaching workload credits and paid overloads must be requested by the chair or director and approved prior to census date of the semester by the appropriate dean and the senior vice provost.

 5. PROCEDURES FOR ASSIGNING WORKLOAD CREDITS FOR TEACHING